When it comes to managing your money, knowing how to use your credit card goes a long way.

 Exception fees are charged on a credit card when you don't meet their minimum payment by the due date, or when your account balance exceeds your approved credit limit.

-Credit card late payment fee
+Credit card missed payment fee

 Fee applied for each late payment or missed payment